DeepFL/DeepFaultLocalization/README.md

 DeepFL is a deep-learning-based fault localization technique.
 It implements two multi-layer perceptron variants (MLP and MLP2), one recurrent neural networks variant (BiRNN) and two tailored MLP variants by [Tensorflow](https://www.tensorflow.org/).
 The benchmark subject is from [Defects4j](https://github.com/rjust/defects4j), which is an open source repository, providing some buggy versions and corresponding fixed versions of different projects.
 Features of the dataset include different dimensions, e.g., spectrum-based, mutation-based, complexity-based (code metrics) and textual-similarity-based information.

 ## Data Collection
-Since collecting the feature dataset is complicated and time consuming, we just provide the cleaned dataset for learning process.
+Since collecting the feature data is complicated and time consuming, we just provide the cleaned dataset used for learning process.
 Please refer to Section 4.1 in our paper for implementation details.

 ## Docker